itzsamr/RapidKeys/README.md

 # RapidKeys

 RapidKeys is a GitHub project that aims to enhance your typing speed and accuracy.
 It provides a web-based typing application built with HTML, CSS, and JavaScript to help you improve your typing skills and become a faster and more efficient typist.
-Whether you're a beginner or an experienced typist, Type-Master has something to offer.
+Whether you're a beginner or an experienced typist, RapidKeys has something to offer.

 ## Features